Boise, Idaho: Discovery of gold and silver

 Backlash from the perceived friendliness of Caleb Lyon in his dealing with the tribes led to an escalation of pressure and agitation among the White Settlers in Boise and the print media in the city, in demanding either genocide or removal of the tribes.
 Settler violence against Boise Valley native tribes increased considerably, with some going as far introducing bounties to murder any native.
 Idaho Statesman, the daily newspaper of Boise, which started publishing in 1864, reflected many such incitements and demands:

 At the same time, native warriors around the valley, under the leadership of Howluck also known as "Bigfoot" among white settlers, among others, waged an escalating and intensified guerrilla campaign of harassment of passerby caravans along the Oregon Trail.
 The United States Army also escalated and intensified "punitive expeditions" against formations of warriors and against civilian communities as well.
 This marked the start of the "unofficial" Snake War in 1866.
 This war lasted until 1868, and is statistically the deadliest of the Indian Wars in the West in terms of casualties.
 In the end, 1,762 men were counted as the casualties of this war from both sides.

 In 1868, Fort Hall Indian Reservation was established in Southeastern Idaho, about 220 miles upstream, according to the terms of Fort Bridger Treaty.
 The Boise Valley Shoshone and Bannock Tribes were not party to this treaty.
 Nevertheless, in April 1869, the United States Military embarked on a campaign of "Removal, rounding up of natives in the region including in and around Boise, and expelling them with cavalry escort to Fort Hall Indian Reservation.
 This period is known among the Shoshone and Bannock people as Idaho's Trail of Tears.
-The forced march to Fort Hall took one month, and out of 500 natives, only 350 made it.
 Some of the natives managed to escape, and they ran to either Duck Valley or Fort McDermitt in Nevada.